Red Forest: Wildlife refuge

 As humans were evacuated from the area in 1986, animals moved in despite the radiation.
 The flora and fauna of the Red Forest have been dramatically affected by the accident.
 It seems that the biodiversity of the Red Forest has increased in the years following the disaster.
-There are reports of some stunted plants in the area.
+There are reports of stunted plants in the area.
 Wild boar multiplied eightfold between 1986 and 1988.

 The site of the Red Forest remains one of the most contaminated areas in the world.
 However, it has proved to be an astonishingly fertile habitat for many endangered species.
 The evacuation of the area surrounding the nuclear reactor has created a lush and unique wildlife refuge.
 In the 1996 BBC Horizon documentary "Inside Chernobyl's Sarcophagus", birds are seen flying in and out of large holes in the structure of the former nuclear reactor.
 The long-term impact of the fallout on the flora and fauna of the region is not fully known, as plants and animals have significantly different and varying radiologic tolerance.
 Some birds are reported with stunted tail feathers (which interferes with breeding).
 Storks, wolves, beavers, deer, and eagles have been reported in the area.

 In 2005, radiation levels in the Red Forest were in some places as high as 10 mSv/h.
 More than 90% of the radioactivity of the Red Forest was concentrated in the soil.

 The nature of the area seems to have not only survived, but flourished due to significant reduction of human impact.
 The zone has become a "Radiological Reserve", a classic example of an involuntary park.
 Currently, there is concern about contamination of the soil with strontium-90 and caesium-137, which have half-lives of about 30 years.
-The highest levels of caesium-137 are found in the surface layers of the soil where they are absorbed by plants, and insects living there today.
+The highest levels of caesium-137 are found in the surface layers of the soil where they are absorbed by plants and insects living there today.
 Some scientists fear that radioactivity will affect the land for the next several generations.

 Wildfires

 In April 2015, a large forest fire burning nearly 400 ha came within 20 km of the abandoned nuclear power plant, raising fears the flames would burn shrub and woodland surrounding the disaster zone, which could have released radioactive material into the atmosphere.
 The forest was ravaged again by another wildfire in April 2020 that caused an unknown amount of damage.

-A study published in 2014 found that plant matter - leaf litter and trunks of dead trees in the Red Forest area decays at a far slower rate than is typical for forest detritus.
+A study published in 2014 found that plant matter – leaf litter and trunks of dead trees – in the Red Forest area decays at a far slower rate than is typical for forest detritus.
 The researchers found that microorganisms responsible for decomposing forest litter do not act on such matter within the contaminated zone at nearly the rate seen in forests outside the zone.
-As a result, the amount of detritus - the major fuel of wildfires - is significantly larger than in other forests.
+As a result, the amount of detritus – the major fuel of wildfires – is significantly larger than in other forests.
 Fire risks are therefore elevated compared with those in other forests with similar climatic conditions.